FreshVine/Documentation-Site/src/content/guide/getting-started/policy.md

 ## Right to Refuse

 While we have yet to refuse service to any community - we reserve this right.
 We will only exercise this right against organizations that are explicitly hateful.
-We believe in discourse, and diversity.
-That unpopular opinions might change the world for better.
+We believe in discourse and diversity, that unpopular opinions might change the world for better.
 Holding unpopular opinions is not hateful.
 Explicit and directed statements of violence may see accounts closed.

 At the end of the day we built and maintain this platform so that communities can transform their corners of the world.